TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

   chifra init [flags]

 Flags:
-  -a, --all   in addition to Bloom filters, download full index chunks as well
+  -a, --all   in addition to Bloom filters, download full index chunks

 Global Flags:
   -x, --fmt string   export format, one of [none|json*|txt|csv|api]